uber/hermetic_cc_toolchain/README.md

 - Maintainers can merge others' pull requests following their best judgement.
   They may or may not ask for feedback from other maintainers.
 Follow the Zen of Zig.
-- Releases are cut by Uber employees, because they can test the version-to-be-released with our [Go Monorepo][go-monorepo].
-If you use `hermetic_cc_toolchain` in any serious capacity, we encourage you to make yourself known, so we can work together to validate it before cutting the release.
+- Currently releases are coordinated with Uber employees, because they can test the version-to-be-released their [big repository][go-monorepo].
+If you use `hermetic_cc_toolchain` in production and, more importantly, have a heterogeneous environment (different languages, RBE, different platforms), we encourage you to make yourself known.
+That way we can work together to validate it before cutting the release.

 [^1]: a [mathematical subset][subset]: both can be equal.
 [^2]: Credit: `zig zen`